带有 2 个箭头的 lambda 在 Java 8 中是什么意思?

 如果您将其表示为非速记 lambda 语法或 pre-lambda Java 匿名类语法,则更清楚发生了什么......

 The original question.
 Why are two arrows?
 Simple, there are two functions being defined...
 The first function is a function-defining-function, the second is the result of that function, which also happens to be function.
-Each requires an ->
+Each requires an ->operator to define it.

 Non-shorthand